paulmbw/paulmbw-blog-2019/src/pages/articles/2018-12-30---Learning-graphql/index.md

 tags:
   - "learning"
   - "graphql"
-description: "In this post I embark on a journey through understanding and demystifying GraphQL, and I discuss whether this may be a good replacement for traditional RESTFul design.
-Read and comment!"
+description: "In this post I embark on a journey through understanding and demystifying GraphQL, and I discuss whether this may be a good replacement for traditional RESTFul API's.
+Enjoy!"
 ---
 In order to understand what GraphQL is, we need to consider the issues presented with previous technologies (in this case RESTful API's) and what this new language provides as a solution.